-Proudly part of the BENEFACT GROUP
+Proudly part of the BENEFACT GROUP (

-The value of an investment and the income from it can fall as well as rise as a result of market and currency fluctuations, you may not get back the amount originally invested.
-Past performance should not be seen as a guide to future performance.
-If you are unsure which investment is most suited for you, the advice of a qualified financial adviser should be sought.
-EdenTree Investment Management Limited (EdenTree) Reg.
-No. 2519319.
+For Investment Professionals only.
+This financial promotion issued by EdenTree Investment Management Limited (EdenTree) Reg No. 2519319.
 Registered in England at Benefact House, 2000, Pioneer Avenue, Gloucester Business Park, Brockworth, Gloucester, GL3 4AW, United Kingdom.
 EdenTree is authorised and regulated by the Financial Conduct Authority and is a member of the Investment Association.
 Firm Reference Number 527473.